 2. Get the lay of the land

 When you’re looking for that new perfect place to call home, make a list of pros and cons for each apartment complex you interact with and the general logistics of navigating the neighborhoods and their amenities.
 Can errands be accomplished on foot?
 Is there good public transit?
 Is the neighborhood bikeable?
 Where is the nearest grocery store and laundromat?
 What about recreation, like parks or accessible nightlife?
 Think about reasonable access to parking and storage.
 When the folks at the other end of the negotiating table know you’re well versed in the surrounding area, they’ll be less likely to gloss over any specific property amenity shortcomings with appealing local conveniences or attractions.
 And you can get right to the heart of what you’re getting out of this new living arrangement.

 3. Visit similar properties

-Knowing what comparable properties (comps) offer in a certain rent price range helps a renter assess the real value of a place – and gives you negotiating power if you decide to apply.
+Knowing what comparable properties (comps) offer in a certain rent price range helps a new tenant assess the real value of a place – and gives you negotiating power for rent decrease if you decide to apply.
 So tour as many properties as you can before making any rash decisions to really learn the rental market in an area.
-If you are being billed premium rent prices but the craftsmanship is shoddy, you’re not getting your money’s worth.
+If you are being billed a premium rental price but the craftsmanship is shoddy, you’re not getting your money’s worth.
 You could then negotiate repairs or upgrades before moving in, a cheaper rent for false advertising, or a smaller security deposit.
 It also pays to have some basic knowledge of what home inspectors look for when assisting new home buyers.
 Do some research on home inspection standards so you get a better-trained eye for things like good water pressure and other system operability.
 Don’t worry – you don’t need to get obsessed with the details, but having a general awareness of potential issues will help you know what’s fair – and when you can reasonably request a rent reduction.
 You want to be armed to address such concerns in the walkthrough and lease negotiation stages.

 4. Think like a realtor